salimcodes/Machine-Learning-Projects/Diabetes-Prediction-Model/ReadMe.md

 `from sklearn.metrics import accuracy_score` imports the accuracy_score function from sklearn's metrics library.
 This model is used to ascertain the performance of our model.

-- The Support Vector Machine(SVM) is a supervised machine learning algorithm used for both classification and regression.
+- The Support Vector Machine(SVM) is a supervised machine learning algorithm used in both classification and regression.
 Though we say regression problems as well its best suited for classification.

 ```
 salim_diabetes_dataset = pd.read_csv(r'C:\Users\OYINLOLA SALIM O\Downloads\diabetes.csv')